More than 1,300 graduate from UAA this spring

-Commencement May 6 at 1 p.m. in the Alaska Airlines Center
+Commencement May 7 at 1 p.m. in Alaska Airlines Center

-The University of Alaska Anchorage will celebrate the spring Class of 2018 graduates at 1 p.m., Sunday, May 6, in the Alaska Airlines Center.
-The ceremony honors the accomplishments of more than 1,200 undergraduate, graduate and professional school students from the Anchorage campus.
-Together, they join the nearly 1,100 UAA students who graduated in the fall.
+The University of Alaska Anchorage will celebrate the spring class of 2017 graduates at 1 p.m., Sunday, May 7, in the Alaska Airlines Center.
+This ceremony honors the accomplishments of more than 1,300 undergraduate, graduate and professional school students from the Anchorage campus, more than 150 of whom will graduate with master’s or doctoral degrees.

 “We are honored to celebrate this important milestone with our graduates,” said UAA Chancellor Tom Case.
 “We look forward to the impact they will have on our state, our nation and our world.
 At commencement, they will join an alumni community that is more than 50,000 strong.”

 Nina Lee will speak on behalf of graduating students.
 Lee’s degree is in early childhood education.
 She has worked as a community-engaged student assistant, taking part in UAA Professor Kathryn Ohle’s research.
 Lee used a UAA Honors College grant to explore how teachers and Alaska Native parents use printed and electronic dual-language books to foster and encourage early literacy and language development in young children.

 A first-generation American, Lee created hard and digital copies of dual-language children’s books, which were distributed to 16 classroom teachers in rural Alaska.
 She has been traveling to those classrooms to observe how teachers are implementing the books.
 She presented her work at the local Anchorage Association for the Education of Young Children conference and the statewide Alaska Native Studies conference.